<Home/Articles/Halloween around the world: Culture and customs

 |

-A truly global phenomenon, the varying customs of Halloween around the world offer a unique insight into the cultures that celebrate it.
+A truly global phenomenon, the varying Halloween traditions around the world offer a unique insight into the cultures that celebrate it.
 However, way before the arrival of pumpkin-shaped earrings and spider-web spray, Halloween began as a Celtic festival known as Samhain.
-This simple pagan celebration marked the start of preparations for winter after harvest, and was thought to be an auspicious time to commune with the dead.
+This simple pagan celebration marked the start of preparations for winter after harvest and was thought to be an auspicious time to commune with the dead.

 The theory goes that because All Saints day and Samhain fell at the same time, the two influenced one another and blended into one.
 For instance, the western tradition of trick or treating is believed to be a direct descendant of ‘souling’ and ‘guising’ – where British and Irish poor would go door-to-door asking for food in return for prayers for the souls of the dead.
 The word Halloween is a contraction of the term ‘All Hallows Eve’, which precedes ‘All Hallows Day’.

-So, in honour of this ghoulish festival, here is TravelLocal’s round-up of Halloween celebrations around the world…
+In honor of this ghoulish festival, here is TravelLocal‘s round-up of Halloween traditions and celebrations around the world.

 Colombia

-If you like your Halloween parade with a petrol-head twist, head to the annual Moto Halloween event in Cali, Colombia, where the participants dress up as witches, zombies, ghosts and ghouls before mounting their motorbikes and cruising the city in Halloween style.
+Most people flock to Bogota for Halloween, as this is where most of the country’s festivities are enjoyed… However, If you like your Halloween parade with a petrol-head twist, head to the annual Moto Halloween event in Cali, Colombia, where the participants dress up as witches, zombies, Voodoo dolls, ghosts and ghouls before mounting their motorbikes and cruising the city in Halloween style.
+This is the city’s most dynamic parade, combining biking with the mysterious spirit of Halloween, and it takes place just before Colombia’s more established festivals of All Saints’ Day and All Souls’ Day.

 China

-The Chinese version of Halloween is known as Teng Chieh, where festivities focus on departed loved ones.
+The Chinese version of Halloween is known as Teng Chieh, which means “Festival of Hungry Ghosts” and is usually celebrated in August or September on the 15th day of the 7th lunar month.
+This Chinese folklore festivity focuses on departed loved ones, where the spirits of the deceased are celebrated.
 Food and water are placed in front of pictures of the deceased, as it is believed that their spirits return to visit those they left behind.
+The food ensures the spirits aren’t offended and find peace in the offerings from earthly beings.
 Bonfires and lanterns light the way for these returning spirits.

 Hong Kong